 If you know a few angel investors or angel groups in your area, find out in advance what kinds of prices and returns they would find acceptable.
 With this information, you may have to reset your revenue goals to achieve before getting the next stage of funding from angels, ask for less funding to increase their return, or commit to a higher payout if that’s what it takes.

 Understanding and preparing yourself and company to exhibit these six criteria will help you achieve your main goal-to convince angel investors to write you a check.

 And not surprisingly, working towards the same objectives that attract angels will also help your business to be more profitable, stable, and positioned for growth even if you decide not to raise additional funding down the road.

 So, start sharpening your saw today.
-Think about and strengthen your exit plan.
+Think about and strengthen your plan, consider using a strategic plan template to help guide you.
 Think about how you can build a better management team.
 And so on.
 And then, you’ll be able to raise all the angel funding you need.